 It’s common for hosting companies to offer an introductory price then increase it after the first month or the first year.
 It’s an incentive that works well for them and it’s to be expected.
 It’s important for you to understand exactly how much you’ll be paying after your first term is up.
 Many web hosts make that information difficult to find or are constantly changing it.

 Avoid web hosts that increase prices by more than 100% on renewal unless the introductory price was unreasonably cheap.
 For example, the IONOS business hosting plan is just $12/year but jumps to nearly $100/year on renewal.
 That’s because it was unreasonably cheap to draw customers in and increases to a reasonable price.
-As long as the renewal price is within the budget you set then the host is worth considering.
+As long as the renewal price is within your budget, the host is worth considering.

 Customer support quality